asimen1/ext-messenger/README.md

 messenger.initBackgroundHub();
 ```

-This step is **obligatory** and should be done as early as possible in your background page.
+This step is **obligatory** and should be done as soon as possible in your background page.

 \* You can also add the [library](https://github.com/asimen1/ext-messenger/tree/master/dist) via script tag and use `window['ext-messenger']`.